 For each member, set real device equivalency IDs for the OSA addresses to be used, and set the MAC address prefix.
 Real device mapping provides a means of identifying a device by an equivalency ID (EQID).
 This mapping ensures virtual machines relocated by LGR continue to use the same or equivalent devices following a relocation.
 Use the BOTTOM subcommand to go to the bottom of the file.
-Add some lines (you can use the XEDIT add subcommand a12).

 The VMLAN MACPREFIX statement will set the first three bytes of the MAC address created for each virtual NIC.
 If you have a multiple z/VM systems, increment this value to avoid having identical MAC addresses created.
-In this example, 02000B and 02000C are used as lower values have already been assigned.
+In this example, 02000B and 02000C are used as lower values have already been assigned. the VMLAN TRANSIENT 0 statement prevents dynamic definition of Guest LANs by class G users.